ibm-cloud-docs/devsecops/devsecops-tutorial-cc-toolchain.md

 ### Evidence Storage
 {: #tutorial-cc-toolchain-evidence-storage}

 All raw compliance evidence that belongs to the application is collected in this repository.
-This repository option should be used only for evaluation purposes.
-However, it is recommended to collect and store all the evidences in a Cloud {{site.data.keyword.cos_short}} bucket that can be configured as described in the following image.
+Use this repository option only for evaluation purposes.
+However, it is recommended to collect and store all the evidence in a Cloud {{site.data.keyword.cos_short}} bucket that can be configured as described in the following image.

 ![DevSecOps Evidence Storage](images/devsecops-cc-toolchain-setup-evidence-storage.png){: caption="DevSecOps Evidence Storage" caption-side="bottom"}